 Ryan Crow is in his second season as a defensive graduate assistant coach on the Ohio State football staff.
 He initially joined the staff in January 2017.
 He works with the team's linebackers.

-A linebacker for coach Gregg Brandon at Bowling Green State University from 2007 through 2010, Crow was initially a walk-on but earned a scholarship and graduated from BGSU with his degree in exercise science in 2011.
+A linebacker for coach Gregg Brandon at Bowling Green State University from 2007 through 2010, Crow was initially a walk-on who went on to earn a scholarship.
+He graduated from BGSU with his degree in exercise science in 2011.

-He then moved on to the University of Florida as a strength intern for one spring and then to Purdue University, where he was an assistant strength and conditioning coach for the football and baseball teams in 2011-12.
-In 2012 headed back to the north where he was a graduate assistant for the Purdue offensive line and also worked in recruiting for two seasons.
+Crow then moved on to the University of Florida as a strength intern for one spring and then to Purdue University, where he was an assistant strength and conditioning coach for the football and baseball teams in 2011-12.
+In 2012 he joined the football coaching staff and worked for two seasons as a graduate assistant coach for the offensive line and also worked in recruiting.

 Crow is originally from Findlay, Ohio, and he is a graduate of Arcadia High School.
 He and his wife, Holly, reside in Worthington.